RichardHSingh/L6SD_24T3_MobileApp_MAUI-WeatherApp/README.md

-# .NET MAUI Weather APP
+# .NET MAUI Weather App

 Creating a Weather Application using .NET MAUI and API
 <br><br>